Rate-cost tradeoffs in control: Causal Shannon lower bound

 We conclude \secref{sec:causalRd} with two extensions of \thmref{thm:seqslb}.
-If the dynamic range of the eigenvalues of $\mat A$ is large, the bound in \thmref{thm:seqslb+} below, obtained by projecting out a subset of smaller eigenvalues of $\mat A$, can provide an improvement over \thmref{thm:seqslb} at large $d$.
+If the dynamic range of the eigenvalues of $\mat A$ is large, the bound in \thmref{thm:seqslb+} below, obtained by projecting out a subset of smaller eigenvalues of $\mat A$, can provide an improvement over \thmref{thm:seqslb} at medium to large $d$.
 Recall the definition of matrices $\mat J$, $\mat \Pi_{\ell}$ in \eqref{eq:Aprime}, \eqref{eq:pil}, respectively. \begin{thm} Consider the uncontrolled process \eqref{eq:St} and the distortion in \eqref{eq:wmse}.
-Consider matrices $\mat V_i$ such that $0 \leq \mat V_i^{T} \mat V_i \leq \mat J^{T} \mat W_i \mat J $, and $\mat V_i$ commutes with $\mat \Pi_{\ell} \mat \Pi_{\ell}^T$.
-The causal rate-distortion function is bounded below as,
+Consider matrices $\mat V_i$ such that $0 \preceq \mat V_i^{T} \mat V_i \preceq \mat J^{T} \mat W_i \mat J $, and $\mat V_i$ commutes with $\mat \Pi_{\ell} \mat \Pi_{\ell}^T$.
+Assume that